jessecambon/tidygeocoder/README.md

 (OSM)](https://nominatim.org), [Geocodio](https://www.geocod.io/), and
 [Location IQ](https://locationiq.com/).
 Batch geocoding (geocoding multiple addresses per query) is used by default for the US Census and Geocodio services when given multiple addresses.
-Also only unique addresses are passed to geocoder services.
+Duplicate, NA, and blank address data is handled elegantly - only unique addresses are passed to geocoder services.

-In addition to the usage example below, you can find a blog post I wrote up on geocoding landmarks in Washington, DC [here](https://jessecambon.github.io/2019/11/11/tidygeocoder-demo.html).
+In addition to the brief usage example below, you can find a blog post I wrote up on geocoding landmarks in Washington, DC [here](https://jessecambon.github.io/2019/11/11/tidygeocoder-demo.html).

 ## Installation